 - Some medicines can affect how mercaptopurine works.
 Tell your doctor if you are using mesalamine, olsalazine, sulfasalazine, trimethoprim-sulfamethoxazole, or warfarin.

 - Tell your doctor if you are using this medicine together with allopurinol.
 Your doctor may decrease your dose of the oral liquid.

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, blood or bone marrow problems, autoimmune disease (including inflammatory bowel disease), or any type of infection (including Epstein-Barr virus, cytomegalovirus).
+- Tell your doctor if you have kidney disease, liver disease, blood or bone marrow problems, autoimmune disease (including inflammatory bowel disease), or any type of infection (including Epstein-Barr virus, cytomegalovirus).